bbauska/Coursera-Bootstrap/readme.md

 If you specify your content like this.

-Say, you have three columns and the first one you specify div class column three, then the middle one you\'ll say div class column auto.
+Say, you have three columns and the first one you specify div class column three, then the middle one you&apos;ll say div class column auto.
-I\'m going to come back to that column auto in a short while.
+I&apos;m going to come back to that column auto in a short while.

 And the right one says div class column 3.
 So in this case, what we are specifying is that the left and the rightmost pieces of content will